GoDaddy Inc. (NYSE:GDDY) Expected to Announce Quarterly Sales of $988.33 Million

-Equities research analysts predict that GoDaddy Inc. (NYSE:GDDY – Get Rating) will report sales of $988.33 million for the current fiscal quarter, Zacks Investment Research reports.
-Eight analysts have issued estimates for GoDaddy’s earnings.
-The highest sales estimate is $993.68 million and the lowest is $985.14 million.
-GoDaddy reported sales of $901.10 million during the same quarter last year, which would suggest a positive year over year growth rate of 9.7%.
-The firm is scheduled to announce its next earnings report on Monday, January 1st.
+Equities research analysts forecast that GoDaddy Inc. (NYSE:GDDY – Get Rating) will announce $988.33 million in sales for the current quarter, Zacks Investment Research reports.
+Eight analysts have issued estimates for GoDaddy’s earnings, with the lowest sales estimate coming in at $985.14 million and the highest estimate coming in at $993.68 million.
+GoDaddy posted sales of $901.10 million during the same quarter last year, which would indicate a positive year over year growth rate of 9.7%.
+The firm is expected to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that GoDaddy will report full-year sales of $4.15 billion for the current year, with estimates ranging from $4.15 billion to $4.16 billion.
-For the next year, analysts anticipate that the business will report sales of $4.57 billion, with estimates ranging from $4.51 billion to $4.62 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that follow GoDaddy.
+On average, analysts expect that GoDaddy will report full year sales of $4.15 billion for the current fiscal year, with estimates ranging from $4.15 billion to $4.16 billion.
+For the next fiscal year, analysts anticipate that the firm will post sales of $4.57 billion, with estimates ranging from $4.51 billion to $4.62 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for GoDaddy.

-GoDaddy (NYSE:GDDY – Get Rating) last announced its quarterly earnings data on Thursday, February 10th.
-The technology company reported $0.52 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.41 by $0.11.
-The business had revenue of $1.02 billion for the quarter, compared to the consensus estimate of $973.09 million.
-GoDaddy had a net margin of 6.35% and a negative return on equity of 805.65%.
-GoDaddy’s quarterly revenue was up 16.6% on a year-over-year basis.
-During the same quarter last year, the company posted $0.41 earnings per share.
+GoDaddy (NYSE:GDDY – Get Rating) last released its quarterly earnings results on Thursday, February 10th.
+The technology company reported $0.52 earnings per share for the quarter, topping analysts’ consensus estimates of $0.41 by $0.11.
+GoDaddy had a negative return on equity of 805.65% and a net margin of 6.35%.
+The business had revenue of $1.02 billion for the quarter, compared to analysts’ expectations of $973.09 million.
+During the same quarter in the prior year, the firm posted $0.41 EPS.
+The company’s revenue was up 16.6% compared to the same quarter last year.

-In related news, CAO Nick Daddario sold 1,400 shares of GoDaddy stock in a transaction dated Tuesday, February 15th.
-The stock was sold at an average price of $82.47, for a total value of $115,458.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Mark Mccaffrey sold 4,408 shares of GoDaddy stock in a transaction dated Tuesday, January 4th.
-The shares were sold at an average price of $84.37, for a total value of $371,902.96.
+In other news, CEO Amanpal Singh Bhutani sold 9,254 shares of the business’s stock in a transaction dated Wednesday, February 23rd.
+The shares were sold at an average price of $80.68, for a total transaction of $746,612.72.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Mark Mccaffrey sold 4,408 shares of the business’s stock in a transaction dated Tuesday, January 4th.
+The stock was sold at an average price of $84.37, for a total transaction of $371,902.96.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 22,695 shares of company stock valued at $1,862,247.
-Company insiders own 0.38% of the company’s stock.
+In the last ninety days, insiders sold 22,695 shares of company stock valued at $1,862,247.
+0.38% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Norwood Financial Corp bought a new stake in GoDaddy during the 4th quarter worth about $34,000.
-Tobam raised its holdings in GoDaddy by 524.5% during the 3rd quarter.
-Tobam now owns 662 shares of the technology company’s stock worth $46,000 after purchasing an additional 556 shares during the last quarter.
-Desjardins Global Asset Management Inc. bought a new stake in GoDaddy during the 4th quarter worth about $47,000.
-National Bank of Canada FI bought a new stake in GoDaddy during the 4th quarter worth about $48,000.
-Finally, Assetmark Inc. raised its holdings in GoDaddy by 112.3% during the 3rd quarter.
-Assetmark Inc. now owns 777 shares of the technology company’s stock worth $54,000 after purchasing an additional 411 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of GDDY.
+Prudential Financial Inc. increased its stake in GoDaddy by 35.2% in the second quarter.
+Prudential Financial Inc. now owns 8,949 shares of the technology company’s stock valued at $778,000 after acquiring an additional 2,329 shares during the period.
+Metropolitan Life Insurance Co NY grew its stake in GoDaddy by 35,758.3% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 4,303 shares of the technology company’s stock worth $374,000 after buying an additional 4,291 shares during the last quarter.
+Invesco Ltd. grew its stake in GoDaddy by 6.7% during the second quarter.
+Invesco Ltd. now owns 180,285 shares of the technology company’s stock worth $15,677,000 after buying an additional 11,322 shares during the last quarter.
+Morgan Stanley grew its stake in GoDaddy by 73.1% during the second quarter.
+Morgan Stanley now owns 340,335 shares of the technology company’s stock worth $29,595,000 after buying an additional 143,697 shares during the last quarter.
+Finally, Comerica Bank grew its stake in GoDaddy by 10.1% during the second quarter.
+Comerica Bank now owns 6,153 shares of the technology company’s stock worth $432,000 after buying an additional 563 shares during the last quarter.

 GoDaddy Company Profile (Get Rating)